ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: : Semantic Constrained Decoding via Coinduction

 To describe operations on codata, we can define typical recursive functions on the structure of the datatype representing codata.
 For example, we can define the following function to collect the set of distinct integers appearing in a stream:

 Over an arbitrary infinite coterm \code{t}, it may not be possible to explicitly compute \code{(elements t)}.
 However, one can do so when \code{t} is regular.
 The key observation is that, if \code{t} has only finitely many distinct subterms, we will only need to evaluate \code{elements} on finitely many distinct coterms.
 In general, functions that compute data from regular coterms can be evaluated as fixpoint computations over the coterm's cyclic term graph.
-Throughout the paper, we distinguish such functions with the annotation \code{@fixpoint}.
+Throughout the paper, we distinguish such functions with the annotation \code{@fixpoint}, followed by the initial value for the fixpoint computation.

-Next we define functions that map regular coterms to regular coterms (i.e., recursive functions which are also corecursive).
+It is also possible to recursively define functions that produce regular coterms.
 In the case of streams, we might consider a function that adds $1$ to each element of the stream

 If we apply \code{addOnes} to \code{ones}, we see that only finitely many distinct terms are generated: